CDAT/cdat/CONTRIBUTING.md

 You may want to fork UV-CDAT to work on the code if you have access to the repository, then just create a branch there instead.
 If you don't then follow these guidelines for forking UV-CDAT.
 Go to the [UV-CDAT project page](https://github.com/UV-CDAT/uvcdat) and hit the *fork* button.
-You will want to clone your fork to your machine:
+You will want to clone your fork to your machine: (HTTPS or SSH is preferred to git:// for security reasons).

     git clone git://github.com/UV-CDAT/uvcdat.git UV-CDAT-yourname
     cd UV-CDAT-yourname